What's the difference?

-It’s clear that sustainability and being green has a large place in our lives, and respect for mother earth is something we should all be doing for the sake of the world today and generations to come.
+It’s clear that sustainability and being green has a large place in our lives, and respect for mother earth is something we should all be doing for the sake of the world today and for generations to come.

 Luckily, most building techniques and materials that are healthy for humans and animals are good for the environment as well.
-Our methods for insulating a home, for example, rely upon creating true thermal breaks without allowing moisture to accumulate within the building envelope.
+Healthy home methods for insulating a home, for example, rely upon creating true thermal breaks without allowing moisture to accumulate within the building envelope.
 This keeps mold from developing while also reducing energy consumption.

 By way of utilizing only non toxic construction materials, healthy building means that low- and no-VOC products are used in homes to reduce the amount of chemical emissions that would otherwise result from using standard building materials.
 You’ll only find natural and biodegradable cleaning products and eco-friendly pest control on healthy building jobs to ensure any runoff from the construction site doesn’t pollute the land and water around us.